Access all the benefits of LTL and TL plus more when you ship your goods via shared truckload.

 To understand the differences between LTL and PTL shipping, it’s paramount that we outline the three main types of shipping in so that you understand the terminology, and why a certain type is typically chosen.

 Geared towards smaller-medium sized business, less than truckload shipping is a type of freighting that fills a truck with multiple shipments.
-The weight is usually somewhere from 0 to 10,000 pounds per shipment and LTL isn’t keen to onboarding cargo with pour dimensional weight (when the package is voluminous but the contents themselves on the lighter side).
+The weight is usually less than 4,000 pounds per shipment and LTL isn’t keen to onboarding cargo with pour dimensional weight (when the package is voluminous but the contents themselves on the lighter side).
 By filling a truck with different shipments all heading to the same destination, carriers are able to save shippers money by offering a reduced price.
 The downside is that—taking into account all the stops, onboarding, and unloading—the contents have a higher propensity for damage because they pass through multiple hands.
 Then, the multiple stops are a time drain, and they tend to increase the total transit time.

 Still, LTL shipping is commonly the go-to for smaller-medium sized businesses because it’s cost-efficient, flexible, and offered by most freight carriers.